Socorro High School (Socorro, Texas)

-Socorro High School is a public high school in Socorro, of El Paso County, Texas, United States.
-It was named a National Blue Ribbon School in 1994–1996.
+Socorro High School is a four-year public high school located in Socorro, Texas, United States.
+It is part of the Socorro Independent School District.

+The School was established in 1965, and serves grades 9-12.
+Socorro High School offers many academic and student organizations such as Advanced Placement, Dual Credit Courses, Socorro High School Fire Tech Program, Health Professions Academy (HPA), Socorro Early College (SEC), and the Bulldog P-TECH Program (Pathways in Technology Early College High School).
+Socorro was recognized as a National Blue Ribbon School from 1994–1996.

 History

 In 1961, voters of Socorro held an election to determine the future of education in the area.
 That vote, by a tally of 63–0, resulted in the formation of the Socorro Independent School District.
 The district consisted of one school, Escontrias, that enrolled students through the eighth grade.
 It was not until March 1964 that a $500,000 bond was passed, enabling students of the area to attend high school in the Socorro area.
 Until then, students who wanted to attend high school went to either Clint High School or Ysleta High School.
 The eighth grade class of 1965 would be the first freshman class at the new high school, and one grade would be added each year until it became a four-year school.

 Socorro graduated its first class in May 1968.
 Rafael (Ralph) Olivas was the highest ranking male student, and Mary Solis was the highest ranking female student from this first class.
 Both received college scholarships for their accomplishments.

 Socorro High School opened in the fall of 1965, with A.D.
 Weir named as its first principal.
 Columbia blue, red, and white were chosen as the official school colors, and the bulldog was adopted as their mascot.
 A family who lived in the area actually donated their bulldog, "Homer", to the school to be used at special functions.